PLC-Programmer/0-1_knapsack_DP_top-down_diff_lang/PowerShell_scripts_mass_testing/README.md

 #### Keep script outputs simple

-Of course, these test scripts could have been implemented in a much more sophisticated way, be it in Python or PowerShell, to produce test results files (in JSON/JavaScript object notation for example), which then can be read with Python programs for the diagramming jobs for example: https://github.com/PLC-Programmer/0-1_knapsack_DP_top-down_diff_lang/tree/main/DataDraw_diagrams_Python
+Of course, these test scripts could have been implemented in a more sophisticated way, be it in Python or PowerShell, to produce test results files (in JSON/JavaScript object notation for example), which then can be read with Python programs for the diagramming jobs for example: https://github.com/PLC-Programmer/0-1_knapsack_DP_top-down_diff_lang/tree/main/DataDraw_diagrams_Python

 However, I decided against this effort.
 Producing only simple, unstructured, text-based test result files provides flexibility for the (sub-)selection of test cases, specifically when doing mass testing.

 Writing code to stitch together all kind of individual test result files to prepare them for further processing like diagramming may lead to further confusion of the user.
 It would also be a coding task way out of the scope of this endeavor, which should focus on comparing the execution speeds of different computer programming languages for the same computational task.

-Anyway, there are still other imperfections present like a precision of only +/-10 milliseconds from the used Linux _time_ command.
+There are also still other imperfections present like a precision of only +/-10 milliseconds from the used Linux _time_ command.

 ##_end